Holdouts set for safe predictive model updating: Problem description

-Under a `native' setting prior to deployment of a risk score, $\{X_0\}$ and $\{Y_0\}$ have a single causal link, modelled by risk score $\rho_0$ (leftmost epoch).
-Once $\rho_0$ is in use in the intervention set in epoch 1 (ellipses $\{X_1^i\}$, $\{Y_1^i\}$), a second causal pathway through $\rho_0$ is established from $\{X_1^i\}$ to $\{Y_1^i\}$, but there remains only one causal pathway from $\{X_1^h\}$ to $\{Y_1^h\}$ in the holdout set (middle epoch).
+Under a `native' setting prior to deployment of a risk score, $\{X_0\}$ and $\{Y_0\}$ have a single causal link, modelled by risk score $\rho_0$ (leftmost epoch of Figure~\ref{fig:epoch}).
+Once $\rho_0$ is in use in the intervention set in epoch 1 (ellipses $\{X_1^i\}$, $\{Y_1^i\}$), a second causal pathway through $\rho_0$ is established from $\{X_1^i\}$ to $\{Y_1^i\}$, but there remains only one causal pathway from $\{X_1^h\}$ to $\{Y_1^h\}$ in the holdout set (middle epoch of Figure~\ref{fig:epoch}).
+The quantities in the shaded area do not causally depend on any quantities outside the shaded area; we will consider them together in Section~\ref{sec:cost_specification}.
 The updating process can be continued rightwards ($\rho_1$, $\rho_2$, $\dots$).